realpython/codetiming/README.md

 $ python -m pip install codetiming
 ```

-The source code is [available at GitHub](https://github.com/realpython/codetiming).
+The source code is [available on GitHub](https://github.com/realpython/codetiming).

-For a complete tutorial on how `codetiming` works, see [Python Timer Functions: Three Ways to Monitor Your Code](https://realpython.com/python-timer) on [Real Python](https://realpython.com/).
+For a complete tutorial on `codetiming`, see [Python Timer Functions: Three Ways to Monitor Your Code](https://realpython.com/python-timer) on [Real Python](https://realpython.com/).

 ## Basic Usage